-- Place wheel in spare wheel well in the luggage compartment. - Secure the wheel by turning plastic knob clockwise. - Replace the floor panel before closing the tailgate.
+- Place wheel in spare wheel well in the luggage compartment. - Secure wheel by turning plastic knob clockwise. - Replace the floor panel before closing the boot lid.

-Your vehicle can be factory-equipped with a spare steel wheel.
+Your vehicle can be equipped with a steel spare wheel at the factory.
 The spare wheel does not usually meet the same performance standards as the wheels fitted on the vehicle because of the wheel/tyre dimensions, rubber composition, tread pattern, etc. Therefore, note the following restrictions:

-- The spare steel wheel is designed only for your vehicle model.
-Do not attempt to mount the wheel on any vehicle but your own. - Your vehicle will have different driving characteristics when the spare steel rim wheel is mounted ⇒ ∧. - The spare wheel is only intended for temporary use after having a flat tyre.
+- The spare steel rim wheel is designed only for your vehicle model.
+Do not attempt to mount the wheel on any vehicle but your own. - Your vehicle will have different driving characteristics when the spare steel rim wheel is mounted ⇒ . - The spare wheel is only intended for temporary use after having a flat tyre.
 Replace the spare wheel with a normal wheel that has the proper tyre dimensions as soon as possible. - If the size of the spare steel rim wheel is different to that of the other wheels, it is unlikely that snow chains suitable for the other wheels will fit it.

 - After mounting the spare steel rim wheel, the tyre pressure must be checked and corrected as soon as possible.
-The tyre pressure must correspond to the vehicle load (consult the table containing the inflation pressures).
+The inflating pressure must adapt to the vehicle load (consult the table containing the inflation pressures).
 Otherwise there is danger of causing an accident.
 Use the highest tyre pressure as indicated in the table. - $\bullet \;\;$ Do not drive faster than 80 km/h, as higher speeds can cause an accident. - Avoid heavy acceleration, hard braking and fast cornering, as this could cause an accident.